jcorozco81/portfolio/README.md

 ## Usage

-1. After the page is loaded on the Web Browser, use the header links to navigate through the page.
+1. After the page is loaded on the Web Browser, use the header links on the top rigth corner to navigate through the page (See the scrreenshot below).

 [Screenshot of the Portfolio Main Page](/assets/images/portfolio-screenshot.png)